TL;DR

 pnpm flags:new

-Fargo Flags represents a new approach to feature flags – one that embraces the “flags as code” philosophy while providing the tooling developers actually want to use.
+Fargo Flags represents a new approach to feature flags – one that embraces the “flags as code” philosophy while providing the tooling to save developers time and provide

 The project is open source and actively maintained.
 I’m excited to see how teams adopt it and what improvements the community suggests.

 Try it out and let me know what you think!
-The full documentation and examples are available at flags.griffen.codes/docs.
+The full documentation and examples are available at flags.griffen.codes.

 Fargo Flags is built on top of Vercel’s Flags SDK and follows their excellent architectural patterns.
-Special thanks to the Vercel team for pioneering the “flags as code” approach.
+Special thanks to the Vercel team for their work 👏